Tesco's UK market share ticks up - Kantar

 Market researcher Kantar WorldPanel said on Tuesday Tesco's share of the UK grocery market was 30.7 percent in the 12 weeks to April 15.

-That represented an improvement on the 30.2 percent reported in the prior month, but was still down on the 30.9 percent reported in April 2011.
+That represented an improvement on the 30.2 percent and seven-year low of 29.7 percent reported in the prior two months respectively, but was still down on the 30.9 percent reported in April 2011.

 The January profit alert was Tesco's first in living memory.